ealush/vest/website/docs/writing_your_suite/accessing_the_result.md

-  'errorCount': 0,          // Overall count of errors in the suite 'warnCount': 0,           // Overall count of warnings in the suite 'testCount': 0,           // Overall test count for the suite (passing, failing and warning) 'tests': {                // An object containing all non-skipped tests
+  'errorCount': 0,          // Overall count of errors in the suite 'warnCount': 0,           // Overall count of warnings in the suite 'testCount': 0,           // Overall test count for the suite (passing, failing and warning) 'pendingCount': 0,        // Overall count of unresolved async tests in the suite 'tests': {                // An object containing all non-skipped tests
     ['fieldName']: {        // Name of each field 'errorCount': 0,      // Error count per field